 A welcome reception at 6pm brought everyone together in the Grand Salon for hors d’oeuvres and champagne and a “Meet the Officers and Crew” introduction.
 And of course, a muster drill.

-Onlookers lined the river’s edge as the Captain blew the ship’s horn, the ropes were untied and we slowly moved away from the dock to begin our upstream eastbound voyage along the Oregon and Washington border to where the Columbia meets the Snake River in western Idaho.
+Onlookers lined the river’s edge as the Captain blew the ship’s horn, the ropes were untied and we slowly moved away from the dock.
+Our upstream eastbound voyage along the Oregon and Washington border to where the Columbia meets the Snake River in western Idaho had begun.

-Being the only solo traveler on the ship, I sat by myself at dinner, not wanting to intrude on others (I’d do that later on) and to decompress after a three-night train journey from Chicago to Portland.
-But that’s another story…Click Here.
+Being the only solo traveler on the ship, I sat by myself at dinner, not wanting to intrude on others.
+I also wanted to decompress after my three-night Amtrak California Zephyr train ride from Chicago to Portland.

 After dinner, as on river cruises everywhere, we met in the Lounge for a briefing on what to expect during our week in the middle of a beautiful and exciting nowhere.